sarayazdan73/TCP/README.md

-**An environment for chatting between multiple clients using the TCP protocol.**
+**An environment to chat between multiple clients using the TCP protocol.**

-- Possibility of group chat.
+- possible of group chat.

 - Possibility to send a message to the channel by admin